Ark II: Home media

 BCI Eclipse LLC (under its Ink & Paint classic animation entertainment brand), under a license it had obtained from Entertainment Rights, released Ark II: The Complete Series on DVD in Region 1 on November 7, 2006.
-The BCI Eclipse 4-disc set included many special features, and the episodes were presented uncut, digitally remastered and presented in their original production order.
+The BCI Eclipse 4-disc set included many special features, and the episodes were presented uncut and presented in their original production order.
+Surviving masters are PAL video transfers, and as such they run approximately 4% fast compared to the original film elements, with an accompanying rise in the pitch of the audio.

 Unlike many of the in-house Filmation DVD releases in Region 1 by BCI Entertainment’s Ink & Paint brand, this series was sourced from the original NTSC film elements, with correct speed and pitch.

 Savor Ediciones, S.A. released Ark II: La Serie Completa as a 4-disc Region 2 DVD box set on May 20, 2009.
 Unlike the BCI set, this release only contains the episodes, no bonus features.
 Being a Region 2 release for Spain, the soundtrack is the dubbed Spanish version.
 Unfortunately, the original English soundtrack was not included, even as a secondary option.
 The discs are encoded in the PAL video format.